arifiqbal-ai/community-building/README.md

 # community-building
-This repository contains different documents to support the community building, especially in the universities.
+This repository contains different documents to support the community building process, especially in the universities.
 The license applicable to each document is mentioned inside it.